Fabius-Pompey Elementary School Health Office

 Denise McAndrew, R.N., B.S.N., M.S.

-Your student will be sent home when presenting with any of the following:
+Your student will be sent home when presenting with a

 PLEASE SEND ANY UPDATED IMMUNIZATIONS TO THE HEALTH OFFICE!

 New York State Education Department mandates for Health Examinations: